Filpill/blog-web/content/projects/2024-09-09-learning-dbt.md

 Additionally, within the **models** directory, you are able to create a ***_docs.md*** file which can store multi-line text blocks or tables in markdown.
 You can use the **{{ doc('') }}** reference to insert those text blocks.
 This is ideal for improving the readability of a configuration file.

-After writing out your dbt documentation, you can run the following dbt command to compile everything together: ***dbt generate docs***
+After writing out your dbt documentation, you can run the following dbt command to compile everything together: ***dbt generate docs***.

 You can then proceed to review the compiled documents on the dbt cloud interface on the web.